-We review our vessels held for use and their related intangible assets and liabilities for impairment whenever events or changes in circumstances (such as vessel market values, vessel sales and purchases, business plans and overall market conditions) indicate that the carrying amount of the assets may not be recoverable.
-If indicators for impairment are present, we determine undiscounted projected net operating cash flows for the related long-lived assets and compare it to their carrying values.
-When the estimate of undiscounted projected net operating cash flows, excluding interest charges, expected to be generated by the use and eventual disposition of the asset is less than its carrying amount, we evaluate the asset for an impairment loss.
-In the event that impairment occurred, we would determine the fair value of the related asset and we record a charge to operations calculated by comparing the asset's carrying value to the estimated fair market value.
+We review our vessels held for use for impairment whenever events or changes in circumstances (such as vessel market values, vessel sales and purchases, business plans and overall market conditions) indicate that the carrying amount of the vessels may not be recoverable.
+If indicators for impairment are present, we determine future undiscounted net operating cash flows for the related vessels and compare them to their carrying values.
+When the estimate of future undiscounted net operating cash flows, excluding interest charges, expected to be generated by the use and eventual disposition of the vessel is less than its carrying amount, we record an impairment loss calculated by comparing the vessel's carrying value to its estimated fair market value.
 We estimate fair market value primarily through the use of third party valuations performed on an individual vessel basis.